hh/Spoons/README.md

+# Differences from main repo

+- BingDaily:
+    - added option to change background at all spaces

 # Spoons

 This is the source of the official repository of Hammerspoon Spoons.
 To view the repository and download Spoons, visit [http://www.hammerspoon.org/Spoons](http://www.hammerspoon.org/Spoons).